 Softstar Shoes is one of my favorite sneaker brands made in the USA.
 I've tried their PRIMAL RunAmoc shoes before, so when they released their Quick Dry DASH RunAmoc shoes, I was really eager to try them.

 Below is my Quick Dry DASH RunAmoc shoes review with details on my experience with them, some pros and cons, and who they might be a good fit for.
+Also make sure to check out my review on YouTube, featured below.

 About Softstar Shoes